-The Company is a party to a credit agreement with its banking group (the Revolving Credit Facility), which provides up to a \$300 million revolving line of credit through February 2028.
+The Company is a party to an unsecured credit agreement with its banking group (the Revolving Credit Facility), which provides up to a \$300 million revolving line of credit through February 2028.
 The Revolving Credit Facility contains an accordion feature that allows the Company to increase the size of the facility by up to \$150 million, subject to certain conditions and availability of lender commitments.
 Borrowings under the Revolving Credit Facility bear interest at the Company's election at a variable rate equal to (a) one, three or six month term SOFR (the forward-looking secured overnight financing rate) plus 0.10%, or (b) an alternate base rate, in each case plus an applicable margin.
 The applicable margin is between 1.00% and 1.75% per annum for term SOFR loans and between 0.00% and 0.75% per annum for alternate base rate loans, in each case based on the Company's consolidated net lease adjusted leverage ratio.
-The Company also accrues fees based on the daily unused portion of the credit facility, which is between 0.0125% and 0.025% based on the Company's consolidated net lease adjusted leverage ratio.
+The Company also accrues fees based on the daily unused portion of the Revolving Credit Facility, which is between 0.0125% and 0.025% based on the Company's consolidated net lease adjusted leverage ratio.
 Under the Revolving Credit Facility, the Company is subject to a maximum consolidated net lease adjusted leverage ratio of less than 3.50 to 1.00 with the potential to be temporarily increased in the event the Company makes an acquisition that meets certain criteria.
 The Revolving Credit Facility contains certain customary representations and warranties, affirmative and negative covenants and provisions relating to events of default.
 Under the Revolving Credit Facility, if an event of default occurs, the banks will be entitled to take various actions, including the acceleration of amounts due.
-The Company was in compliance with its debt covenants at March 31, 2024.
+The Company was in compliance with its debt covenants under the Revolving Credit Facility at September 30, 2024.

-At March 31, 2024, the Company had outstanding borrowings of \$72.0 million and outstanding letters of credit of \$32.4 million under the Revolving Credit Facility.
+At September 30, 2024, the Company had outstanding borrowings of \$83.0 million and outstanding letters of credit of \$32.2 million under the Revolving Credit Facility.
 At December 31, 2023, the Company had no outstanding borrowings and outstanding letters of credit of \$32.1 million under the Revolving Credit Facility.
+At September 30, 2024, the Company had \$184.8 million in availability under the Revolving Credit Facility.